 “Endoscopic foraminotomy starts with the insertion of an endoscope through a small incision.
 The endoscope’s camera provides direct visualization of the area of the spine or cervix requiring treatment,” Dr. Liu, says in describing the procedure.
 “The spinal surgeon locates the impacted nerve or nerves and inserts the needed tools through the endoscope, avoiding any unnecessary disturbance of muscles and ligaments.
 From that point, the surgeon carefully removes any bone spurs, ligament overgrowth, arthritic lumbar facets, or disc material that may be causing a foramen to narrow, then opens up the passageway using radiofrequency, lasers, or other tools.”

-Researchers say endoscopic foraminotomy is especially useful for treating elderly patients and those with additional health problems that increase the risks for undergoing a more traditional back surgery.
+Researchers say endoscopic foraminotomy is especially useful for treating elderly patients and those with additional health and wellness problems that increase the risks of undergoing a more traditional back surgery.

 “Advancements in surgical techniques are becoming ever more important as the number of back and neck problems are expected to increase,” Dr. Liu states.
 In fact, 80 percent of all adults are expected to experience lower back pain from all causes at some time in their lives, statistics indicate.